 And if thoughts of comparison or inadequacy pop up throughout the day?
 Simply pause and repeat your mantra to yourself.

-2. Breakfast Wisely
+2. Breakfast wisely.

-“Sub your usual breakfast foods for items like chia seed pudding, an omelette with veggies, or oatmeal with berries and a tablespoon of peanut butter,” says Harley Pasternak, who has worked with Lady Gaga and Rihanna, among others.
+“Sub your usual breakfast foods for items like chia seed pudding, an omelet with veggies, or oatmeal with berries and a tablespoon of peanut butter,” says Harley Pasternak, who has worked with Lady Gaga and Rihanna, among others.

 “Staying hydrated is key for maintaining your energy levels throughout the day,” says Crouchelli.
 Research has shown time and time again that even mild dehydration can significantly (significantly!) slash energy levels, as well as alter mood, impair brain focus, and reduce athletic performance.
-In other words, all you may need to do to perk up, is drink up.
+In other words, all you may need to do to perk up is drink up.

 Exactly how much water you need to consume per day varies based on factors like your age, sex, activity level, and overall health, as well as the local temperature and altitude.
 But Crouchelli says the eight-glasses-a-day rule is a good starting point.

 And if you’re in need of a caffeine boost, go for it.
 The idea that caffeinated beverages are actually dehydrating is an unsubstantiated myth, according to studies.
-Caffeine can increase physical endurance, alertness, increased focus, and improve reaction time.
+Caffeine can increase physical endurance, alertness, increase focus, and improve reaction time.
 You want to make sure you go for a good one, though: Opting for a solid, sugar-free choice like Monster Zero Ultra is a good way to avoid unnecessary calories, and it comes in a bunch of great flavors, to boot.

-4. Park Further Way
+4. Park further away.